Whitespotted bamboo shark: Albino mutations

 Albinism is a very rare occurrence for sharks, and has only occurred on a few occasions.
 There is no exact statistic, but it is estimated that 1 in 10,000 of this species are born albino.
 Three albino whitespotted bamboo sharks have hatched at SeaWorld of Orlando.
 Downtown Aquarium in Denver Colorado has had annual hatchings of albino whitespotted bamboo sharks since 2007 and they currently have some displayed on exhibit.

-As pets
+In captivity

 Because of their small size and bottom-dwelling lifestyle, these are one of the more common species of sharks to be kept in home aquariums.
 They feed and breed readily in captivity.
 Because of this, they can be purchased from many sources.
 Adult specimens will require tanks of at least 180 gallons, and preferably more.
 Captive specimens may be fed chunks of squid, shrimp, clams, scallops and marine fish, as well as live ghost shrimp.